 Reaching into her fanny pack, she brought out several industrial zip-ties and gave two of them to John.
 Without a word, they both knew what to do.
 Working together, they cuffed both assassins face down on the sidewalk.

-Angel went over to the weeping Ronnie, offered her hand to lift her to her feet.
-Ronnie opened her arms and hugged her tightly.
+Angel went over to the sobbing Ronnie and offered her hand to lift her to her feet.
+Ronnie opened her arms and hugged Angel tightly.
 The sound of approaching police sirens reverberated from all directions.

 "Angel, you have to go.
 The police will be here soon."

-Looking one last time at Angel, Ronnie pleaded: "Run!"
+Looking one last time at Angel, Ronnie pleaded.

+"Run!"

 Angel turned and raced to the intersection, crossing it just as a patrol car approached.
 The officer assumed that it was somebody fleeing an active shooter situation.
 He turned towards the restaurant.

-"Dad, please don’t say anything that puts Mac’s Angel in jeopardy."
+"Dad, please don’t say anything that jeopardizes Mac’s Angel."

 "Sweetheart, we're in a war.
 That woman is the best ally our family will ever have."

-John Merrick quickly retrieved his iPhone and dialed Mac.
+John Merrick quickly retrieved his iPhone and called Mac.

 "Hi, Dad, what's up?"